wellnesstelecom/django-livejs/README.md

     LIVEJS = False # enable/disable live updating
     LIVEJS_URL = 'http://livejs.com/live.js' # url to live.js file

-Your application templates can be updated if you enable ETAGS in your settings:
+Your application templates can be updated when you change them if you enable ETAGS in your settings:

     USE_ETAGS = True